How long are treatment sessions?

 What type of treatment options will be performed?

-Harbor Physical Therapy offers a variety of treatment options including: manual techniques, soft tissue massage, therapeutic exercise, neurological re-education, postural re-education, muscle energy techniques, dry needling, cardiovascular training, lumbar stabilization training, gait training, body mechanics and modalities.
+- Harbor Physical Therapy offers a variety of treatment options including: manual techniques, soft tissue massage, therapeutic exercise, neurological re-education, postural re-education, muscle energy techniques, vestibular rehabilitation, cardiovascular training, lumbar stabilization training, gait training, body mechanics, modalities, and more.

 How frequently should I attend physical therapy?